Airedale International Air Conditioning: History

-1974 – Formed by two Leeds based entrepreneurs Alan Duttine and Peter Midgley who recognised the opportunity for air conditioning for specialist computer and healthcare environments at the dawn of a new technological era.
-Alan and Peter who both worked for Calverley based Thermatank barely knew each other, but met by chance, at Leeds Bradford Airport when their flights were delayed.
-The two got talking and decided to set up Airedale Air Conditioning in June 1974.
-Airedale Air Conditioning manufactures its first precision air conditioning unit and condenser unit, the VA5 and CU5.
+Airedale International Air Conditioning was founded in June 1974 by Leeds-based entrepreneurs Alan Duttine and Peter Midgley.
+The same year, Airedale Air Conditioning manufactures its first precision air conditioning unit and condenser unit, the VA5 and CU5.

-1976 – Airedale exports to its first overseas client in the Netherlands.

-1979 – Airedale moves to Park Mills, Rawdon, West Yorkshire.
+In 1976, Airedale exported to its first overseas client in the Netherlands.
+Airedale moved to Park Mills, Rawdon, West Yorkshire in 1979.

-1982 – In May 1982, Airedale Air Conditioning changed its name to Airedale International Air Conditioning Ltd. to reflect its growing export business.
+In May 1982, Airedale Air Conditioning changed its name to Airedale International Air Conditioning Ltd. to reflect its growing export business.
 AIAC South Africa was formed in Johannesburg to manufacture precision air conditioning systems.

-1984 – First UK manufacturer to develop a water cooling industrial chiller the ACC.
+In 1984, the company was the first UK manufacturer to develop a water cooling industrial chiller the ACC.

-1994 – First manufacturer to use R407C refrigerant in both chillers and precision air conditioning units.
+In 1994, the company was the first manufacturer to use R407C refrigerant in both chillers and precision air conditioning units.

-2003 – First precision air conditioning manufacturer in Europe to introduce electronic expansion valves to their product.

-2005 – Airedale bought by US firm Modine for a reported $38 million.
+Airedale was the first precision air conditioning manufacturer in Europe to introduce electronic expansion valves to their product in 2003.
+Two years later, in 2005, Airedale bought by US firm Modine for a reported $38 million.
 That same year, Alan Duttine retired after 39 years and was recognised with an OBE for his services to the industry.
 He passed away in 2015.

-2009 – Airedale launches first IT cooling system the OnRak™.

-2010 – First to develop a concurrent free cooling chiller with centrifugal compressor, the TurboChill FreeCool.
+In 2009, Airedale launched its first IT cooling system the OnRak™.
+A year later, the company was first to develop a concurrent free cooling chiller with centrifugal compressor, the TurboChill FreeCool.

-2011 – First to apply microchannel heat exchangers, concurrent free cooling and centrifugal compressors in the same chiller system - the DeltaChill.
+Airedale was the first to apply microchannel heat exchangers, concurrent free cooling and centrifugal compressors in the same chiller system - the DeltaChill in 2011.

-2013 – First UK manufacturer to develop a chiller incorporating the low global-warming potential (GWP) refrigerant R1234ze to hold British Standards Institution approval - the TurboChill.
-Airedale opens an operations hub in Moscow, Russia.
+In 2013, Airedale was the first UK manufacturer to develop a chiller incorporating the low global-warming potential (GWP) refrigerant R1234ze to hold British Standards Institution approval - the TurboChill.
+In the same year, Airedale opened an operations hub in Moscow, Russia.

-2014 – Airedale acquires Barkell Ltd., a UK leader in Air Handling Units.
-Airedale opens an operations hub in Dubai, United Arab Emirates.
+In 2014, Airedale acquired Barkell Ltd., a UK leader in Air Handling Units. and opened an operations hub in Dubai, United Arab Emirates.

-2016 – Her Royal Highness The Princess Royal officially opens Airedale International’s new headquarters and manufacturing facility in Rawdon, Leeds, during a visit on 10 May 2016.
+During a visit on May 10, 2016, Her Royal Highness The Princess Royal officially opened Airedale International’s new headquarters and manufacturing facility in Rawdon, Leeds.